Cambridge Investment Research Advisors, Inc.

 - Annuity management

 Investment management fees can be flat-rate or based on a tiered or breakpoint fee structure.
-When following a tiered schedule, the fee generally starts at 1.50% of client assets under management (AUM) for the first $100,000, and drops down to 1.00% for any funds above $250,000.
-When following a breakpoint schedule, assets that amount to $100,000 would be charged 1.50%, while assets that amount to more than $250,000 would be charged 1.00% on the total amount.
+When following a tiered schedule, the fee generally starts at 1.50% of client assets under management (AUM) for the first $100,000, drops down to 1.25% for the next $150,000 and 1% for any funds above $250,000.
+When following a breakpoint schedule, accounts with up to $100,000 are charged 1.50%.
+Accounts with between $100,000 and $250,000 are charged 1.25%, while accounts with more than $250,000 in assets are charged a 1% fee.
 Accounts are also responsible for setup fees, ancillary fees, service fees and any underlying mutual fund or exchange-traded fund (ETF) fees.

 Within the firm’s wrap fee program, called WealthPort, there are four programs that carry different maximum advisory fees, ranging from 2.15% to 2.25% of AUM.